 Research evidence strongly supports the clinical efficacy of telehealth session in a wide variety of circumstances.

 Over the past 12 months we have invested heavily in moving our practice management, accounting and backoffice capability and our entire fleet of technology tools to ensure privacy, security and best practice support for our work with families.
 This has given us the perfect platform on which to launch a best practice telehealth service that ensures privacy, security and clinical outcomes that are of the highest standard possible.
-We have chosen an Australian CSIRO developed platform designed for health applications from the ground up, so it has capabilities and protections well beyond just doing a Skype call.

 Please speak to your therapist or a client services team member to discuss and book a telehealth session.